LasLabs/odoo-security/README.md

 [![Build Status](https://travis-ci.org/laslabs/odoo-security.svg?branch=master)](https://travis-ci.org/laslabs/odoo-security)

-Modules created with the intent of further securing/auditing an Odoo instance.
+Modules created with the intent of further securing/auditing an Odoo instance in order to navigate strict regulatory requirements such as PCI and HIPAA.